-The [Headteacher - amend as necessary] will meet with parents of those children who are frequently late arriving at school to investigate reasons and suggest solutions to enable more punctual attendance.
+The Head of Year or Pastoral Support Lead will meet with parents of those children who are frequently late arriving at school to investigate reasons and suggest solutions to enable more punctual attendance.

-Our pupils must arrive by x:xx am on each school day.
+Our pupils must arrive by 8:30am on each school day.

-Our morning register is taken at x:xx am and will be kept open until x:xxam Our afternoon register is taken at x:xx pm and will be kept open until x:xxpm A pupil who arrives late but before the register has closed will be marked as late (L) - which counts as present.
+Our morning register is taken at 8:30am and will be kept open until 9:00am Our afternoon register is taken at 1:50 pm and will be kept open until 2.20pm A pupil who arrives late but before the register has closed will be marked as late (L) on Classcharts - which counts as present.

-Registration closes 30 minutes after registration.
-A child arriving after the start of the register but in the first 30 minutes is marked as late L. Any child who arrives after 30 minutes after registration closes is marked as U in the register.
+Registration closes 30 minutes after the registers are open.
+A child arriving after the start of the register but in the first 30 minutes is marked as late L.

+Any child who arrives after 30 minutes after registration closes is marked as U in the register.